proto-aiken-13/tp/docs/UserGuide.md

 **Q**: I am a recitation tutor and/or a professor.
 Can this application extend to my lessons?</br>
 **A**: npc_track is primarily designed for teaching assistants, but it can also be scalable towards **recitation-sized** classes.
 It cannot track student participations or attendance for lecture-sized classes, however.

 **Q**: Why Telegram?
-What if my students prefer something like WhatsApp or LINE?
+What if my students prefer something like WhatsApp or LINE?</br>
-**A**: npc_track uses telegram handles as statistically speaking, students are more likely to use telegram to contact their TA's and tutorial groups within NUS.
+**A**: Students are more likely to use telegram to contact their TA's and tutorial groups within NUS.
 For applications like WhatsApp or LINE, you can simply consider using something like their associate phone numbers or use tags to refer to their usernames on such platforms.